0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 ### Step 3 - Test connectivity from a windows client

 ```
-### Download the OpenVPN client for windows and load the win-client.ovpn that was created in Step 1
+### Download the VPN client for windows and load the win-client.ovpn that was created in Step 1
 ### Run ipconfig on windows cmd prompt or ifconfig on WSL
 ipconfig/ifconfig:
 eth6: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500